-20. CHILD LABOUR
+20.1 CHILD LABOUR

-20.1 The Contractor represents and warrants that neither it, nor any of its suppliers is engaged in any practice inconsistent with the rights set forth in the Convention on the Rights of the Child, including Article 32 thereof, which, inter alia, requires that a child shall be protected from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical mental, spiritual, moral or social development.
+The Contractor represents and warrants that neither it, nor any of its suppliers is engaged in any practice inconsistent with the rights set forth in the Convention on the Rights of the Child, including Article 32 thereof, which, inter alia, requires that a child shall be protected from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical mental, spiritual, moral or social development.

-20.2 Any breach of this representation and warranty shall entitle SPC to terminate this Contract immediately upon notice to the Contractor, at no cost to SPC.
+Any breach of this representation and warranty shall entitle SPC to terminate this Contract immediately upon notice to the Contractor, at no cost to SPC.

-21. HUMAN RIGHTS
+20.2 HUMAN RIGHTS

-21.1 The Contractor recognises, respects and upholds the human rights of every individual, being a minimum those protected by the Universal Declaration of Human Rights.
-The Contractor will actively seek to ensure they are not complicit in human rights abuses committed by others.
+The Contractor recognises, respects and upholds the human rights of every individual, being a minimum those protected by the Universal Declaration of Human Rights.
+The Contractor will actively seek to ensure he is not complicit in human rights abuses committed by others.

-21.2 The Contractor is committed to respecting, and acting in a manner which avoids infringing on, human rights.
+The Contractor is committed to respecting, and acting in a manner which avoids infringing on, human rights.
 In this regard the Contractor acknowledges the Guiding Principles on Business and Human Rights: Implementing the United Nations 'Protect Respect and Remedy 'framework (2011).

-21.3 To meet these commitments, the Contractor will not accept modern slavery, forced labour and human trafficking in his/her supply chain.
+To meet these commitments, the Contractor will not accept modern slavery, forced labour and human trafficking in his supply chain.

-21.4 Any breach of this representation and warranty shall entitle SPC to terminate this Contract immediately upon notice to the Contractor, at no cost to SPC.
+Any breach of this representation and warranty shall entitle SPC to terminate this Contract immediately upon notice to the Contractor, at no cost to SPC.